 In this diagram, point C is at certain height from the tank surface H. It means the height is increased towards summit C; pressure will be decreased gradually.
 At point C, the pressure will be below atmospheric pressure, and water will rise in the shorter column and liquid flow will be started.

+As per theoretical calculation, air sustains up to a liquid height of 10 meters (32 ft. of water), and up to that siphon will work.
 If the height of the tube is further increased, dissolved air and other gases will come out and form a vacuum in the summit and interrupt the continuity of liquid flow.
 As a result, the siphon will not work.

+If we analyze, with water, we will see both the end of the siphon have the same pressure, that is atmospheric pressure.
 Do you think atmospheric pressure is the main factor to have siphon work?
 No, the siphon can even work in a vacuum condition also.
 However, this is applicable to very cohesive liquids only.

 Molecular attraction in high cohesive liquids is very strong and they can maintain a chain-like action in the inverted tube and maintain a continuous flow.

+Do you think atmospheric pressure or weight difference of liquid sustains the flow within the siphon?
+No!
 It’s all about gravitational potential difference.
-There will a gravitation potential difference between the liquid level in the tank and at the output siphon’s opening.
+There will be a gravitation potential difference between the liquid level in the tank and at the output siphon’s opening.
 This difference makes an unbalanced system and stores potential energy.
 As a result, the liquid flow will be continued.